Getting started on a new usability testing project—even if you’ve conducted hundreds of studies before—can be complicated.

 An open card sort is typically done in the early stages of the design process or to evaluate an existing design, and the findings can be used to inform the new design or redesign.
 Closed card sorts can be done before a redesign to see if the existing or proposed structure makes sense to users or when adding new content or functionality to see if it fits within the existing structure.

 Tree testing is a way for product design teams to evaluate the findability of topics within a website or app.
 Users are shown a text version of the site or app structure and are asked to indicate where they’d expect to find specific items or topics without the influence of the visual design of the navigation.
-Tree testing gives you insight into how easy or difficult it is for users to find essential items within a website or app.

 A tree test is usually conducted before the design phase to evaluate a current structure that will be redesigned or during the early design phase to evaluate a proposed structure.

-In preference testing, participants interact with and review multiple designs to determine which one they prefer and why.
-Participants can compare aesthetics, interactions, and content.
 If you have more than one design option, this type of test can provide insight into which one stands a better chance of resonating with users.
 It can be done in person or remotely, with or without a moderator.

 Preference testing should be conducted in the early design and prototyping phases so that you have plenty of time to iterate without having to spend much time in rework later.